URLOST: Unsupervised Representation Learning without Stationarity or Topology: Result

 \section{Result}

-Since our method is inspired by the biological vision system, we first validate its ability on a synthetic biological vision dataset created from CIFAR-10.
+Since the biological vision system inspires our method, we first validate its ability on a synthetic biological vision dataset created from CIFAR-10.
 Then we evaluate the generalizability of URLOST on two high-dimensional natural datasets collected from diverse domains.
 Detailed information about each dataset and the corresponding experiments is presented in the following subsections.
 Across all tasks, URLOST consistently outperforms other strong unsupervised representation learning methods.
+For all the experiments in this work, we use linear layer to parametrize the self-organizing layer, i.e. $g(x,W^{(i)})= W^{(i)} x$.
+Additionally, we provide training hyperparameters and experiments for effect of hyperparameters in Appendix~\ref{app:hyperparameters}.

-\subsection{Synthetic biological vision dataset}
+\subsection{Synthetic Biological Vision Dataset}

-As discussed in the introduction, the biological visual signal serves as an ideal dataset to validate the capability of URLOST.
+As discussed in the introduction, the biological visual signal serves as an ideal data modality to validate the capability of URLOST.
 In contrast to digital images captured by a fixed array of sensors, the biological visual signal is acquired through irregularly positioned ganglion cells, inherently lacking explicit topology and stationarity.
-However, it is hard to collect real-world biological vision signals with high precision.
+However, it is hard to collect real-world biological vision signals with high precision and labels to evaluate our algorithm.
 Therefore, we employ a retinal sampling technique to modify the classic CIFAR-10 dataset and simulate imaging from the biological vision signal.
 The synthetic dataset is referred to as \textit{Foveated CIFAR-10}.
 To make a comprehensive comparison, we also conduct experiments on the original CIFAR-10, and a \textit{Permuted CIFAR-10} dataset obtained by randomly permuting the image.

 \textbf{Permuted CIFAR-10.} To remove the grid topology inherent in digital imaging, we simply permute all the pixels within the image, which effectively discards any information related to the grid structure of the original digital image.
 We applied such permutation to each image in the CIFAR-10 dataset to generate the \textit{Permuted CIFAR-10} dataset.
 Nevertheless, permuting pixels only removes an image's topology, leaving its stationarity intact.
 To obtain the synthetic biological vision that has neither topology nor stationarity, we introduce the \textit{Foveated CIFAR-10}.